 Avery Closser- PhD!
-(Shes heading to Purdue for a Postdoc with David Purpura!)
+(Shes at Purdue for a Postdoc with David Purpura!)

-Paul Pacheco- BS Psychology (He is staying for his masters in LST!)
+Paul Pacheco- BS Psychology (He is staying for his masters and PhD in LST!)

-Lilly-Beth Linnel- BS Psychology (She is staying for his masters in Neuroscience!)
+Lilly-Beth Linnel- BS Psychology (She is staying for her masters in Neuroscience!)

 Congrats to Ji-Eun Lee!

 Jie-Eun Lee received the 2020 AERA Best Paper Award for Instructional Technology!
 CONGRATULATIONS JI-EUN!

 MS, Learning Sciences and Technologies

 Hannah Smith successfully defended her Masters on May 8!
 We can't wait to celebrate in person at Graduation in the Fall!
 CONGRATULATIONS HANNAH!!!